 Q: I studied on campus later than I planned.
 Is there anyone who can make sure I get to my car safely?

 A: Just contact Security.
 Security personnel are available to accompany you to and from anywhere on campus.
 This service is available throughout the year.
 Please contact them at 403-320-3206 for assistance.
+Or you could consider “Friend Walk” on the LC Alert app.
+Have a friend or family member virtually follow you home.

 And if you have any other questions about safety or security on campus, feel free to stop by CE1301 and ask.